 A biceps tear can be painful, impair your functioning, and lead to complications, so it’s best to seek quality orthopedic care from board-certified orthopedic surgeon Edmond Cleeman, MD.
-At Manhattan Orthopedics, with locations in Midtown West Manhattan and Astoria in New York, Dr. Cleeman offers innovative nonsurgical and minimally invasive surgical solutions to get you moving your limbs as you should, in control and pain-free.
+At Manhattan Orthopedics, with locations in Midtown Manhattan and Astoria and Brooklyn in New York, Dr. Cleeman offers innovative nonsurgical and minimally invasive surgical solutions to get you moving your limbs as you should, in control and pain-free.
 Call your nearest New York City office or schedule a consultation online today.

 Your tendons attach muscles to bones.
 Your biceps tendons attach your biceps muscles to the bones in your shoulder and elbow.

 You can tear the biceps tendon in either your shoulder or elbow.
 With a tear, you might lose some strength in your arm and experience pain with certain movements.

 Biceps tendon tears are partial or complete.
 Partial tears don’t completely sever the tendon, while complete tears split the tendon into two pieces.
 Torn tendons can start by fraying and completely tear as the damage progresses, sometimes when you lift a heavy object.

 If you have a biceps tear, you might notice:

 You might also have difficulty turning your arm palm up or palm down.

 There are two primary causes of a biceps tear:

 If you lift something too heavy or fall hard on an outstretched arm, you can tear your biceps tendon.

 Many biceps tears are due to the wearing down and fraying of the tendon that happens over time, often as a natural part of aging.
 It can be exacerbated by overuse and repeating the same motions.